imisspotato/Midjourney-Display/README.md

 ## 🤝 Contributing

-Your contributions can make this showcase even more stunning!
+Your contributions can make this display even more stunning!
 We warmly welcome changes from the community.
 If you wish to contribute, please fork this repository, make your changes, and submit a pull request.

 ## 📜 License